-(10.6) reference.
-1995 Incentive Stock Option and 1995 Cash Performance Program, filed as Exhibit 10.7 to (10.7) Annual Report on Form 10-K for year ended December 31, 2000 (SEC File No. 001-04018), is incorporated by reference.
-Dover Corporation Deferred Compensation Plan, as amended as of December 31, 2001, filed (14) as Exhibit 10 to the Company's Current Report on Form 8-K filed February 28, 2002 (SEC File No. 001-04018), is incorporated by reference.
-Dover Corporation Code of Ethics for Chief Executive Officer and Senior Financial (14) Officers.
-Letter of Preferability regarding a change in accounting principle.
-(21) (23.1) Subsidiaries of Dover.
-Consent of Independent Auditors.
-(24) (31.1) Power of Attorney.
-Certification pursuant to Rule 13a-14(a) of the Securities and Exchange Act of 1934, as amended, signed and dated by Robert G. Kuhbach.
-8 4 (31.2) Certification pursuant to Rule 13a-14(a) of the Securities (00) and Exchange Act of 1934, as amended, signed and dated by Thomas L. Reece.
+Financial Officers.
+(18) Letter of Preferability regarding a change in accounting principle.
+(21) Subsidiaries of Dover.
+(23.1) Consent of Independent Auditors.
+(24) Power of Attorney.
+(31.1)Certification pursuant to Rule 13a-14(a) of the Securities and Exchange Act of 1934, as amended, signed and dated by Robert G. Kuhbach.

+(31.2) Certification pursuant to Rule 13a-14(a) of the Securities and Exchange Act of 1934, as amended, signed and dated by Thomas L. Reece.
 (32) Certification pursuant to 18 U.S.C.
 Section 1350, as adopted, pursuant to section 906 of the Sarbanes-Oxley Act of 2002, signed and dated by Robert G. Kuhbach and Thomas L. Reece.

+- Executive compensation plan or arrangement. - (d) Not applicable.

+SIGNATURES

-Executive e compensation plan or arrangement. (d) Not app plicable.
-85 SIGNATURES Exchange Ac ant to the requirements of Section 13 or 15(d) of the Securities of 1934, the Registrant has duly caused this Report to be signed on by the undersigned thereunto duly authorized.
-DOVER CORPORATION By: /s/ THOMAS L. REECE Thomas L. Reece Chairman and Chief Executive Officer Date: Febru pary 27, 2004
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the Registrant has duly caused this Report to be signed on its behalf by the undersigned thereunto duly authorized.

+DOVER CORPORATION

+By: /s/ THOMAS L. REECE Thomas L. Reece

+Chairman and Chief Executive Officer

+Date: February 27, 2004